Streamline your supply chain operations with Lowry Solutions. Catch live demos, meet us at Modex 2024!

 Deciding whether an ERP system or a warehouse management system would better suit your enterprise, your budget, and your long-term goals can be tricky.
 You should consider two critical things before making your choice:

-• Clearly define the long-term goals of your business, including measureable outcomes that you would like to achieve, and the functional requirements that your enterprise needs in a management solution to reach your identified measurable outcomes.
+• Clearly define the long-term goals of your business, including measurable outcomes that you would like to achieve, and the functional requirements that your enterprise needs in a management solution to reach your identified measurable outcomes.

 • Take what you have determined to be your long-term goals and the necessary functionalities of your system, and match them against implementation and integration costs to determine the return on investment for each system.